arnab64/nodeClassifier/README.md

 # nodeClassifier
-  Implementing a node.js server/client for
+  Implementing a node.js server/client for ObjectClassification (and StyleTransfer)
-    ObjectClassification
-    StyleTransfer